- Several apps on your computer must be run as administrators for various purposes. It is possible that the feature will not work at all times.

 If your computer’s installation files are corrupted or missing, it can display various errors, including the “Run as Administrator” not working issue.
 To solve this, you can use a built-in tool in your Operating System called Windows SFC or System File Checker.
 This utility will scan your computer for corrupt or missing system files and repair them.

 - Press the “Windows” key on your keyboard and press “R” to bring up the run command line.
-Type “cmd” in the field and then hold down the “ctrl and shift” keys.
+Type “cmd” in the field and hold down the “ctrl and shift” keys.
 On the next window, click “OK” to open Command Prompt and grant the administrator permission.

 - Once the scan is complete, restart your computer and check if the problem persists.